 Diagnosing a Pituitary Tumor

 Because of their complex nature, pituitary tumors can be difficult to diagnose properly.
-Some patients who come to U-M’s Pituitary and Neuroendocrine Center have been given wrong or uncertain diagnoses.
+Some patients who come to Michigan Medicine's Pituitary and Neuroendocrine Center have been given wrong or uncertain diagnoses.
 Our specialists use detailed, sophisticated hormonal tests along with medical imaging tests, such as MRIs, to diagnose patients with suspected pituitary tumors and determine what type of tumor they have.
 All patients are seen at their first visit by a pituitary endocrinologist and a pituitary neurosurgeon, who will work together to ensure the best treatment available.
 We believe seeing both specialists at the same time reduces anxiety and uncertainty for the patient, and prevents having to go back and forth between specialists.

 Pituitary Tumor Treatment